 Every enterprise, regardless of its size, has a unique digital footprint.
-This footprint, composed of your online interactions, stored data, and the software tools you use, is what makes you both valuable and vulnerable.
+This footprint is composed of your online interactions, stored data, and the software tools you use.
+It’s also what makes you both valuable and vulnerable.

-- Start by mapping out your footprint.
-What data do you store and where?
+- Mapping out your footprint: What data do you store and where?
 Complete an asset inventory (software and hardware inventory, i.e., CMDB).
 Perform an access review across all applications and decide who has access.
 When was access last audited and reviewed?

-- Recognize that this footprint isn’t static; it expands with every new digital tool, application, or stored piece of data.
-Ensure your enterprise has performed a business impact analysis and knows what your critical applications are and where your critical data lives.
+- Recognise that this footprint isn’t static; it expands with every new digital tool, application, or stored piece of data.
+Ensure your company has performed a business impact analysis and knows what your critical applications are and where your critical data lives.

 - Begin with the basics: strong, unique passwords and updated security software.
 It’s the digital equivalent of a fort’s walls and moat.
 Enable MFA (multi factor authentication) everywhere it can be.
 Perform vulnerability assessment and management, patch vulnerabilities quickly and know your supply chain and third-party vendor risks.